How to Create a Fundraising Event Pricing Strategy for Nonprofits [+ Examples]

 But remember, your strategy is not just about covering the cost of fundraising events and making no revenue for the nonprofit.
 Ticket sales should eventually help you raise money for furthering your mission, too.

-Every nonprofit must accept that they have competition for supporters.
-This competition may be online with other organizations with similar missions and local nonprofits that hold popular events.
-Knowing what their tickets cost for a similar event will help you take advantage of competitive pricing.
-This is also useful when you’re trying out a new type of event for your nonprofit.
-This will give you some insights into their ticket sales and pricing strategies.
+Knowing what your competitors’ tickets cost for similar events will help you take advantage of competitive pricing.
+This is also useful when you’re trying out a new type of event.
+Analyzing other event ticket prices will provide insights into their ticket sales and pricing strategies.

 4. How much will your donors be willing to pay?

-Most nonprofits hold several events throughout the year.
 By offering different experiences, your nonprofit can target different donor groups and create experiences that work for each.
-The best way to determine which fundraising events fit your donors is by segmenting donors into different donor types.
+Determine which fundraising events fit your donors by segmenting them into different donor types.

 Check out the below example to understand the tiers of tickets they’ve created for different sets of audiences.